-- Avoid tiered pricing: Tiered pricing models (where the processor charges different rates and fees depending on the card type) are typically the priciest and least transparent option.
+- Tiered pricing: Tiered pricing models (where the processor charges different rates and fees depending on the card type) are typically the priciest and least transparent option.
+Avoid these pricing models.

 - Monthly fees: Some solutions offer low transaction rates but have high monthly fees.

 - Startup fees and applications: Traditional merchant services accounts typically have longer setup processes than third-party credit card processing solutions because there is an approval process.